7thLucas/full-app-6a434-4d25c-4837/_doc/product-overview.md

-# Product Overview — Core Truth
+# Product Overview — Core Truth: Terbangin

 > Single source of truth for the product.
-Some details (name, branding, pricing) are still
+Some details (data source, pricing) are still
 > provisional and marked TBD; they will be confirmed during scoping and reconciled here.

 ## What it is

-A flight **decision engine** for Indonesian travel — a web app that compares fares for the same route across multiple booking sites and tells the traveler the single best place to buy.
+**Terbangin** — a flight **decision engine** for Indonesian travel — a web app that compares fares for the same route across multiple booking sites and tells the traveler the single best place to buy.
 It is not just a meta-search that lists options and links out; the differentiating value is the **recommendation**: "buy this flight on Site X — it's cheaper and the terms are